Mohamed-Teba/Egyptian-New-Currency-Using-Deep-Learning/README.md

 ### 7.2.
 Core Learnings
 * **Data Quality is Paramount:** The success of the project was highly dependent on the initial comprehensive data acquisition strategy, emphasizing variability in all physical dimensions.
 * **Iterative Model Refinement:** Performance improvement was achieved through iterative experimentation with different pre-trained CNN backbones and tuning of the final classification layers.

----

-## 8. 🎓 Acknowledgment

-This project was developed by the graduation team from the **Faculty of Computers and Artificial Intelligence, Banha University**.